Lessons from the Rock for Europe's banks

 It may lack the drama of a High Street panic, but big amounts can move quickly and easily at the click of a mouse.

 Britain and other countries have made the rules on compensation less complex and more generous, and banks now regularly communicate that.
-Four years ago, only the first 2,000 pounds was fully guaranteed, and then 90 percent of the next 33,000 pounds.
-Now it is 100 percent of 85,000 pounds, and other European countries guarantee a similar amount.
+Four years ago, only the first 2,000 pounds ($3,000) was fully guaranteed, and then 90 percent of the next 33,000 pounds ($52,000).
+Now it is 100 percent of 85,000 pounds ($133,000), and other European countries guarantee a similar amount.

 Consumers are more financially aware.
 During Northern Rock's crisis, a branch manager was barricaded in her office after refusing to allow one couple to withdraw 1 million pounds.
 Deposits are now typically distributed across more banks.